 Start Saving Now

-Knowing how many opportunities a solid bank balance can bring, here are a couple of things you can do to build up your cash reserve for the coming recession
+Knowing how many opportunities a solid bank balance can bring, here are a couple of things you can do to build up your cash reserve and prepare for the coming 2020 recession.

 What Else Can You Do?

 While it’s tough to predict how long the recession would last, when it would arrive, and what may happen to your long-term bets regardless of your cash position.
-Quoting Forrester, being adaptive is what allows companies to win customers irrespective of the economic climate.
-Flexible and scalable solutions like the Cahoot Network provides benefits regardless of expanding or contracting business, therefore leaving you one less thing to worry about when economic conditions change.
-Adaptive firms have a higher chance of walking out of the recession stronger than their counterparts who are reluctant to make changes to their technology stack and in business processes in response to rapidly changing customer, competitive, and technology trends.
+Quoting Forrester, being adaptive is what allows ecommerce companies to win customers irrespective of the economic climate.
+Flexible and scalable solutions like the Cahoot Order Fulfillment Network provides benefits regardless of expanding or contracting online business, therefore leaving you one less thing to worry about when economic conditions change.
+Adaptive ecommerce companies have a higher chance of walking out of the recession stronger than their counterparts who are reluctant to make changes to their technology stack and in business processes in response to rapidly changing customer, competitive, and technology trends.

 Just as we track economic indicators to predict the recession well in advance, it’s advisable that you keep track of key business performance metrics as well.
-Typically, a business will keep track of revenues, costs, and profits.
-These however are lagging indicators because they are reported as results of your operations and not as helpful in understanding the future trends (e.g., why is the revenue lower this month).
+Typically, an online business will keep track of revenues, costs, and profits.
+These, however, are lagging indicators because they are reported as results of your operations and not as helpful in understanding the future trends (e.g., why is the revenue lower this month).

-On the other hand, the leading indicators are metrics that are available earlier and help explain your lagging indicators.
-For example, a business selling umbrellas on the Amazon Marketplace has its sales decline in the last month.
+On the other hand, the “leading indicators” are metrics that are available earlier and help explain your lagging indicators.
+For example, an ecommerce business selling umbrellas on the Amazon Marketplace has its sales decline in the last month.
 Its leading indicators: number of impressions, number of product page visits, and search frequency of umbrellas all went down at a similar rate.
 All 3 of these metrics may explain there’s an overall decline in interest in umbrellas perhaps due to season changes.
-Knowing this the owner of the store can look for other things to add into the product catalog to continue growing sales.
+Knowing this the online seller can look for other things to add into the product catalog to continue growing sales.
 More examples of leading indicators are:

-- The conversion rate of your customer visits, if search frequency and product page visits are healthy, is there something on the product page that is deterring the user from completing the purchase?
+- The conversion rate of your online customer visits: If search frequency and product page visits are healthy, is there something on the product page that is deterring the user from completing the purchase?
 Was there something newly added or changed on the page?
-Diagnosing this can help merchants take corrective actions quickly.
+Diagnosing this can help online merchants take corrective actions quickly.

-For the coming recession, look out for dips in overall customer demand by keeping an eye on your leading indicators, especially if it persists despite your corrective actions.
-When that finally happens, adjust how you operate to limit your exposure — Dial-Down your purchase orders to match the expected decline in consumption.
+For the coming 2020 recession, look out for dips in overall customer demand by keeping an eye on your leading indicators, especially if it persists despite your corrective actions.
+When that finally happens, adjust how you operate to limit your exposure.
+Dialdown your purchase orders to match the expected decline in consumption.
 If you are using third-party logistics(3PL) or Fulfilled-by-Amazon (FBA), be conservative in how much inventory you send there, so you don’t end up spending a fortune on storage costs or disposal in case the sales slowdown.

 It is also essential to measure the impact of currency exchange rate on your business.
 If you are sourcing in one currency and selling in another, weakening of one currency could have an immediate effect on your profitability.
 Although we may never be completely accurate in predicting the impact of the coming recession on exchange rates, we can prepare for it.
 Consider adding more buffer in your margins to shoulder potential swings in exchange rates when the downturn comes.

-Quality content and SEO optimization is key to generating organic traffic to your online presence, which will be important when it’s time to cut back on ad-buy.
+Quality content and SEO optimization is key to generating organic traffic to your ecommerce business, which will be important when it’s time to cut back on advertising.
 It would be best to have built these content and optimizations before the recession hits while you’re still enjoying healthy profits and strong sales growth.
-Another tool to generate organic traffic is creating an email strategy that goes beyond the catchy promotions and focuses on delivering targeted messaging to the customer.
+Another tool to generate traffic is creating an email strategy that goes beyond the catchy promotions and focuses on delivering targeted messaging to the customer.
 For example, invest in creating a data-driven recommendation system to send out a targeted email to your customer.